-When you chip a lead based paint, the lead dust would released into the air and inhaled by human, passed into the blood stream, went through the placenta and your unborn baby would absorbed it.
-This can cause the risk of premature birth, low birth weight and developmental problems later in baby’s life.
+When you chip a lead-based paint, the lead dust would be released into the air and inhaled by a human, passed into the bloodstream, went through the placenta and your unborn baby would absorb it.
+This can cause the risk of premature birth, low birth weight and developmental problems later in a baby’s life.

 Chemicals in makeup

-- Phthalates.
-This chemical is added to perfume or nail polish for strengthen the effectiveness of other chemicals in the formula.
-Try to avoid ingredients such as dibutyl or benzylbutl, DBP, BzBP, DEP, DMP or diethyl.
+Phthalates.
+This chemical is added to perfume or nail polish to strengthen the effectiveness of other chemicals in the formula.
+Try to avoid ingredients such as dibutyl or benzyl butyl, DBP, BzBP, DEP, DMP or diethyl.
 Recent studies are concerning about the potential dangers they pose.
-Studies found high blood pressure, ADHD diabetes, prenatal phthalate and abnormal fatal development have been linked with their usage.
+Studies found high blood pressure, ADHD diabetes, prenatal phthalate and abnormal fetal development have been linked with their usage.

-- Formaldehyde.
+Formaldehyde.
 This chemical may present itself on labels as formaldehyde, imidazolidinyl urea, quaternium-15, sodium hydroxymethylglycinate, dimethyl-dimethyl (DMDM), 2-bromo-2-nitropropane-1, hydantoin or bromopol.
-Products specifically target at babies slowly eliminate this chemicals, as it also well known as cancer causing carcinogen.
+Products specifically target at babies slowly eliminate these chemicals, as it is also well known as cancer-causing carcinogen.
 However, it still exists in adult beauty products such as eyelash glue, hair straightening treatments and nail polish.

-- Dihydroxyacetone.
-This more commonly presents itself as the ingredient DHA and is most widely use in self tanning lotion or sprays.
+Dihydroxyacetone.
+This more commonly presents itself as the ingredient DHA and is most widely used in self-tanning lotion or sprays.
 This specific chemical reacts with the layer of dead skin on the surface of your body that adding colour.
 During the application process you may inhale this chemical, it goes cross the placenta and affects your baby.

-- Toluene.
+Toluene.
 This may present itself on labels as methylbenzene, toluol or antis 1a.
-This is an ingredient that found commonly in mainstream nail polish and being a suspected carcinogen.
-Try to avoid this material will form a toxic when blend with formaldehyde and phthalates at any time.
+This is an ingredient that found commonly in mainstream nail polish and is a suspected carcinogen.
+Try to avoid this material will form a toxic when blending with formaldehyde and phthalates at any time.

-- Thioglycolic Acid.
-Other name for this chemicals is mercaptoacetate, thiovanic acid, acetyl mercaptan or mercaptoacetic acid.
+Thioglycolic Acid.
+Another name for these chemicals is mercapto acetate, thiocyanic acid, acetyl mercaptan or mercaptoacetic acid.
 This is a common ingredient for hair removal creams.
 Recently, concerns have been raised regarding the amounts allowed this chemical to be used in beauty products.
-The European union limits its usage to 5% of the total product whereas it is ‘acceptable’.
-This number change to be 15.2% of the the total product when made and sold in the U.S.
+The European Union limits its usage to 5% of the total product whereas it is ‘acceptable’.
+This number change to be 15.2% of the total product when made and sold in the U.S.

 To sum up, inhaling toxic chemicals must be limited to better safeguard your homegrown human.